-7.2.2.
-Identification, assessment and understanding of ML/TF risks and vulnerabilities of legal entities
+7.2.1.
+Identifying, assessing and understanding ML/TF risks of legal persons and arrangements

 The availability of accurate and up-to-date basic and beneficial ownership information is also assessed by the OECD Global Forum on Transparency and Exchange of Information for Tax Purposes.
 In some cases, the findings may differ due to differences in the FATF and Global Forum's respective methodologies, objectives and scope of the standards.